apache/druid/docs/design/middlemanager.md

 ### HTTP endpoints

-For a list of API endpoints supported by the MiddleManager, please see the [API reference](../api-reference/api-reference.md#middlemanager).
+For a list of API endpoints supported by the MiddleManager, please see the [Service status API reference](../api-reference/service-status-api.md#middlemanager).

 ### Overview